omerchn/vscode-sessionizer/README.md

 ## Notes

+The `code` cli command needs to be installed on the system.
+Run the `Shell Command: Install 'code' command in PATH` VS Code command if you haven't yet.

-May not work on Windows, as it's dependent on the `find` Unix command.
+Will not work on Windows, as it's dependent on the `find` Unix command.

+## Credits

 A port of [ThePrimeagen's tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer) to VS Code.